WordPress Cache Not Updating — Related Pages Stay Stale

 When it works correctly, the result is:

-• No stale pages — affected pages refresh, unaffected pages stay cached
+- Affected pages refresh — unaffected pages stay cached

-• No manual intervention — the system handles it on every save
+- No manual intervention required on every save